FB PM-63

-The PM-63 RAK (often incorrectly referred to as Ręczny Automat Komandosów—"commandos' hand-held automatic"; the name itself means cancer or crayfish in Polish) is a Polish 9×18mm submachine gun, designed by Piotr Wilniewczyc in cooperation with Tadeusz Bednarski, Grzegorz Czubak and Marian Wakalski.
+The PM-63 RAK (referred to as Ręczny Automat Komandosów—"commandos' hand-held automatic" in the sense of "Commando Submachine Gun"; with the word "Rak" being Polish for cancer or crayfish) is a Polish 9×18mm submachine gun, designed by Piotr Wilniewczyc in cooperation with Tadeusz Bednarski, Grzegorz Czubak and Marian Wakalski.
 The RAK combines the characteristics of a self-loading pistol and a fully automatic submachine gun.